hasselmonians/light-modulation/README.md

 #### The goal

-Statistically and graphically analysis whether cells are modulated by illumination condition.
+Statistically and graphically analyze whether cells are modulated by illumination condition.

 This package assumes that the data exist as `CMBHOME.Session` objects (see [CMBHOME](https://github.com/hasselmonians/CMBHOME)).